 Below the map is a list of all items.
 Select to read more and show the pin location

-Type in a town or choose a theme to close in on your interests.
-Have fun exploring!
+Type in a town + 'NSW'.
+Or choose a theme to close in on your interests.

 Use the map to find stories both ancient and new: Connect with people and places where Wiradjuri culture is generously shared.
 Visit galleries to see contemporary Aboriginal art from artists of the region (representing language groups from across Australia).
-Breathe in the landscape on your visits to places of significance to Aboriginal culture and history.
+Visit places of significance to Aboriginal culture and history.
+This is a growing list and resource.
+Where suitable listings are endorsed by relevant knowledge holders in accordance with Aboriginal cultural and community protocols.

 Yindyamarra – respect, be polite, do slowly, be gentle and show honour.